Shooting the Breeze

 2026 Forecast of Percentage of Revenues of Data Center in Asia Pacific by Country

-- the disposition (storage and disposal) of all types of low-level radioactive waste (as the GDF appears to be designed for vitrified high-level waste, coated with certain barriers, then contained in copper canisters for "burial")
+- the disposition (storage and disposal) of all types of Low and Intermediate Level Waste (LILW, short-lived and long-lived)--as the GDF appears to be designed for vitrified High-Level Waste (HLW), coated with certain barriers, then contained in copper canisters for "burial"

-- decommissioning of the SMRs at the end of their life-cycles
+- decommissioning of the SMRs at the end of their life-cycles, the cost of which is glaringly excluded in Oklo's estimated LCOE;

 - disposition of the land upon which decommissioned SMRs are located; will the decommissioned SMRs remain on the property;

-- how potential liabilities of the owner of the land will be addressed after the SMRs have been decommissioned and becomes an industrial relic; can this be repurpose or best left alone; does it still need to be secured/guarded;
+- how potential liabilities of the owner of the land will be addressed after the SMRs have been decommissioned and becomes an industrial relic; can this be repurposed or best left alone; does it still need to be secured/guarded; should the land where decomissioned SMRs are located be transferred to the Philippine government free of charge for repurposing in the future;

 - is there a post-decommissioning protocol to ensure any remaining radioactive materials (if any) are properly stored/monitored to prevent any radiation exposure; who will be responsible for implementing such protocol and who will pay for it; among other things.